Best SSDs: February 2021by Billy Tallis on February 4, 2021 4:00 PM EST

 |Sabrent Rocket Q

 DRAMless TLC drives tend to be the best choices for lower capacities.
-The Mushkin Helix-L remains one of the most affordable options, with close competition from the ADATA Swordfish (somewhat slower) and WD Blue SN550 (a bit faster).
-The 250GB Kingston A2000 is a notable exception: it's a TLC drive with DRAM for better performance on heavier workloads, and it's already steeply discounted.
-For 1TB and larger, QLC SSDs start to make sense.
-The Intel 665p seems to be having availability issues these days, but it's been outclassed for a while by QLC drives using the faster Phison E12S 8-channel controller.
+However, the Kingston A2000—a TLC drive with DRAM—is currently competitively priced against most of the DRAMless options.
+At 1TB and larger, the QLC drives start to make sense.
+The best choices for QLC NVMe drives all use the Phison E12S 8-channel controller that is more powerful than the 4-channel controllers used by everything else in this product segment.
 The Sabrent Rocket Q has the broadest range of capacities in that category, but for the most important 1TB and 2TB capacities, Micro Center's Inland Platinum usually has the best prices.

 SSD performance that more or less saturates a PCIe 3 x4 interface is now pretty standard.
 This market segment has the most lively competition and a wide range of options.
 These drives all use TLC NAND and most use 8-channel controllers, so they're all plenty fast for almost any consumer use case.
 Many drives that were top of the line one or two years ago are still available at greatly reduced prices.